-Plan to arrive in Georgetown no later than the tour start day, Feb.
-25. If your routing gets you in very late, you may wish to come in a night early - if your flight arrives Feb.
-26 at 1:30 AM, remember that this IS a night early - so if you want to settle into your room that is an added night.
-It's a bit tricky with those late-arriving flights, so we suggest, as most international flights go through Port of Spain in Trinidad, that you consider a stay at the Asa Wright Nature Centre as a great way to begin or end this adventure.
-Then you have a convenient mid-day flight with other group members over to Georgetown.
-You may depart at a time convenient for you as our final night is in Georgetown; plan on getting to the airport
+Plan to arrive in Georgetown no later than the tour start day, February 27.
+Many flights arrive in South America in the early hours; please check your flight times CAREFULLY before you book.
+Most international flights go through Port of Spain in Trinidad, and we recommend you consider a stay at the Asa Wright Nature Centre as a great way to begin or end this adventure.
+Then you can book a convenient mid-day flight, often with other group members, over to Georgetown.

-2.5 - 3 hours ahead of your flight.
-A variety of airlines service Guyana; most flights route through Port of Spain, Trinidad.
-There is a departing flight direct to Miami.
-Departure is at your leisure on March 9.
+On the last day of the tour, you may depart at a time convenient for you since our final night is in Georgetown; plan on getting to the airport 2.5 - 3 hours ahead of your flight.
+Departure is at your leisure on February 22.